 Here are the top 3 ways to make your own chatbots - templates, tools, and everything you need for your eCommerce business.
 If you got this, you're GOLDEN.

-A chatbot is when a company sets up a series of automated chat messages through a social media platform like Facebook Messenger or a mobile app like WhatsApp.
+Chatbots can be set up on a company’s site or on a social media platform.
+The latter is when a company sets up a series of automated chat messages through a social media platform like Facebook Messenger or a mobile app like WhatsApp.
 Chatbots can involve sophisticated AI but it’s not required.

 Chatbots provide an automated way to have a 1:1 conversation with a person